1. A FALSE POLICE REPORT

 Park Elementary PTA embezzlement

 has ended.
-PTA President was
+PTA President Kim

-Sheriff of Santa Barbara says
+Sheriff of Santa Barbara says declaration was false

-How did Chula Vista District
+How did Chula Vista District become

-become involved in a criminal
+involved in a criminal cover-up?

 Anthony Pellicano